hanyoung18/OSS_FINAL_21800681/README.md

 # 2022-1 Open-source Software Laboratories Final project
+## Handong Global University 21800681 Hanyoug Jeong (정한영)

 ## What does this project do?
-For this I implemented functions called CRUD.
+I made web diary with functions called CRUD.
-It means, Create, read, update, and delete
-For the Diary, I used mysql database, php, and apache2 open source software
+For the Diary, I used Mysql database, php, and apache2 open source software.

 ## Why is this project useful?
 1.Using a web server, user can easily create a diary anytime, anywhere rather than a paper diary.
 2.UI is intuitive.
 I made this easy to use.
 3.It is free.
 It made using only opensource software, so it doesn't cost any money.

 ## How do I get started?
 1. Install libraries.